summer farm campOutdoor Play & Imagination

 Ages 5 and up only!

-Little Garden Patch Farm is enrolling for Summer Break fun and learning!
+Little Garden Patch Farm will soon be enrolling for Summer Break fun and learning!

 Our play based, emergent program offers arts & crafts, outdoor play and imagination, stories & games, hands on science and nature with gardens, farm animals, and social learning in a beautiful outdoor setting.
 A cozy home environment and nurturing staff completes a magical childhood wonderland that children and parents love.